sindresorhus/grunt-sass/readme.md

 *The issue tracker is disabled because of continuous abuse.
 Use [Stack Overflow](https://stackoverflow.com/questions/tagged/node-sass) for support questions.
 Issues with the output should be reported on the libsass [issue tracker](https://github.com/hcatlin/libsass/issues).
 Install issues should be reported on the node-sass [issue tracker](https://github.com/sass/node-sass/issues).
 Learn how [semver works](https://nodesource.com/blog/semver-tilde-and-caret) before opening a PR updating node-sass.*

-This task uses [libsass](http://libsass.org) which is a Sass compiler in C++.
-In contrast to the original Ruby compiler, this one is much faster, but is [missing some features](http://sass-compatibility.github.io/), though improving quickly.
-It also doesn't support Compass.
-Check out [grunt-contrib-sass](https://github.com/gruntjs/grunt-contrib-sass) if you prefer something more stable, but slower.
+This task uses [libsass](http://libsass.org), which is a Sass compiler in C++.
+It's a lot faster than the original Ruby compiler and [fully compatible](http://sass-compatibility.github.io/).

 ## Install